Britain’s King Charles diagnosed with cancer

 Britain’s King Charles diagnosed with cancer: Buckingham Palace

-The type of cancer has not been revealed, but the King has started ‘regular treatments’, Buckingham Palace says.
+The type of cancer has not been revealed, but the king has started ‘regular treatments’, Buckingham Palace says.

 Britain’s King Charles has been diagnosed with a form of cancer and will postpone public-facing duties, Buckingham Palace said in a statement.